 The training sessions described on this page are available only to employees of the Federal government and their contractors.
 NTIA reserves the right to refuse the request for enrollment based on space available or to cancel an enrollment for an enrollee that cannot demonstrate that they have the support of their agency’s national frequency management office (e.g., agency IRAC representative ), and are currently employed with the Federal government, or currently employed as a contractor for the Federal government.

 Application for admission to this class must be completed and submitted by the applicant via the online application form.
 As the course is usually oversubscribed, applications should be submitted as soon as the class announcement is made and the submission processes activated.

 On submission, the applicant will receive a confirmation email.
 Announcement of the accepted applicants will likely be sent to no sooner than four weeks prior to the start of the class.

 There is no tuition charge for this training course.

-Registrants may cancel at any time.
-Because attendance is limited, we ask that cancellations be made promptly so that others may attend who may be on the waiting list.
+Registrants may cancel at any time, preferably no later than one week prior to the beginning of the class. .
+Because attendance is limited, we ask that cancellations be made promptly so that those who may be on the waiting list may attend.

 For more information, contact